-Suzuki's 2.0-liter four-cylinder produces 127 horsepower and 131 pounds-feet of torque.
-Either a four-speed-automatic or five-speed-manual transmission can be installed.
+Suzuki's 2.0-liter four-cylinder produces 127 horsepower and 127 pounds-feet of torque.
+Either a four-speed automatic or five-speed manual transmission can be installed.

-All-disc brakes are standard, and antilock brakes with electronic brake-force distribution are part of the Convenience Package.
+All-disc antilock brakes with electronic brake-force distribution are optional with Suzuki's Convenience Package.
 Seat-mounted side-impact airbags are standard.

 Manual-shift Renos provide spirited performance.
-Well-matched gear ratios and mannerly clutch make smooth takeoffs easy.
+Well-matched gear ratios and a mannerly clutch make smooth takeoffs easy.